 Misako Mitsui is the eye that guides Mitsui Fine Arts.
-We are one of the few dealerships in existence that offers access to works of beauty by way of the old world of Kyoto, sourcing and selling Japanese art, craft, and design attuned to the contemporary moment.
+We are one of the few art dealers who offer access to works of beauty by way of the old world of Japan.
+We source and sell art, craft, and design from Kyoto attuned to the contemporary moment.

 A FAMILY HISTORY